Monolaurin and HSV

-There are several antiviral drugs on the market which may help reduce the frequency, duration or severity of herpes outbreaks by supressing viral activity.
+There are several antiviral drugs on the market which may help reduce the frequency, duration or severity of herpes outbreaks by suppressing viral activity.
 However, these pharmaceuticals often come at a great financial expense and with serious side effects and allergic reactions including rash, hair loss, headaches, depression, nausea, diarrhea, or vomiting [Ref #1, 2, 10].
 If taken for a long duration, the herpes virus may even develop resistance to the antiviral drugs rendering them less effective [Ref #3].
 Antivirals traditionally work by inhibiting the DNA replication of the virus, slowing the spread of the virus.

 Herpes is a DNA virus which belongs to the family Herpesviridae which include Varicella (chicken pox), Zoster (shingles), Epstein–Barr (mono), and Herpes Simplex Virus (cold sores and genital herpes).
 These viruses are "enveloped", which means the virus has a lipid or fatty capsule around the DNA which enables the virus to have a chronic impact on the nervous system.
 Once infected with a herpes virus, the virus can stay dormant in the nervous system and erupt when the immune system is weakened.

-Monolaurin may Kill Herpes Virus:
+Monolaurin Research and Herpes Virus:

 “The antiviral action, attributed to monolaurin (the monoglyceride of lauric acid), is that of solubilizing the lipids and phospholipids in the envelope of the pathogenic organisms causing the disintegration of their outer membrane.
 There is also evidence that medium chain fatty acids interfere with the organism’s signal transduction [Ref #7] and the antimicrobial effect in viruses is due to interference with virus assembly and viral maturation [Ref #8].”[Ref #6]

-A further study goes to demonstrate:
+Another study goes on to demonstrate:

 "In studies performed at the Respiratory Virology Branch, Centers for Disease Control, Atlanta, Georgia, Monolaurin was found effective against 14 human RNA and DNA enveloped viruses in cell culture.
 These included influenza, RSV, Rubeola, Newcastle's, Coronavirus, Herpes Simplex types 1 & 2, Epstein-Barr Virus (EBV) and cytomegalovirus.
 Monolaurin removed all measurable infectivity by disintegrating the virus envelope."[Ref #9]